 Use SMS and Email Steps if No Tag Matches Your Content

 NOTE: SMS is available for phone numbers in the United States and Canada.
-The UK, Australia, Mexico, and Brazil by March 4, 2020.
+The UK, Australia, Mexico, and Brazil are coming soon.
 Learn more here

 You will inevitably face cases where a flow does not comply with any of the tags provided by Facebook.
 One solution to handle these scenarios is to replace the message step with and SMS or email step.

 To prepare those flows for the March 4th changes, you’ll either want to duplicate the entire flow and change the “Starting Step” or prepare disconnected SMS and email steps for a message that don’t fit tags.

 We’ll explore each route by using the example flow below.
 This flow sends a holiday promotional message to subscribers who qualify a week before Halloween.